HRussellZFAC023/wendyannedaloz.com/site/content/_index.md

       editorial, commercial and beauty portrait photography.
 background:
   heading: Background
-  text: >-
-    In her early childhood she grew up in Bordeaux, France until 2007 when she moved to Oxfordshire, England to study at the European School, Culham.

-    In 2011, she transferred to the European School of Strasbourg in Strasbourg, France where in 2013, she had her first introduction to acting starring in a bullying awareness documentary commissioned by Council of Europe titled "Bullying - Have you already been in such situation? - Beat Bullying".

-    After graduating in 2015, she enrolled at the University of Strasbourg to study English.

-    In 2018, Wendy-Anne moved full-time to London where she got accepted to work for the British Council, as a French assistant at Blackfen School for Girls which she completed alongside acting projects and her studies.
+  text: Wendy-Anne is a voice artist, model, and actress.
+She studied at the

-    In 2019 she graduated from university and now works full time as a voice artist, model, actress in London and has achieved vast portfolio of work in the field.
+    European School, Culham in Oxford, England and European School of Strasbourg in Strasbourg, France, then in 2015, she enrolled at the University of Strasbourg to study English language, literature, and civilisation.
+2019 she graduated from university and now works full-time as a model, actress and voice artist in London.
+She was also accepted to work for the British Council as an English language assistant and has experience tutoring English and French.
   image: img/WendyAnneDaloz@Sam Irons(2).jpg
 ---